Port of Tauranga: Company

-Port of Tauranga Ltd was established in 1985, and has also established MetroPort Auckland in 1999, an inland port service. • Net Profit After Tax (NPAT) for the year to 30 June 2021 rose 15.4% to a new record of $102.4 million.
+Port of Tauranga Ltd was established in 1985, and has also established MetroPort Auckland in June 1999, an inland port service. • Net Profit After Tax (NPAT) for the year to 30 June 2021 rose 15.4% to a new record of $102.4 million.
 Trading on the NZX as one of the 50 largest listed companies of New Zealand with a market capitalisation of $4.2 billion as of 9 May 2022.

 Several times in the late 2000s, Port of Tauranga proposed to buy or merge with its rival Ports of Auckland (POAL).
 These approaches were rebuffed by POAL (which is owned by the Auckland Regional Council, rather than listed on the New Zealand Stock Exchange).
 In turn, Ports of Auckland proposed to buy only the container business of Ports of Tauranga, something which Port of Tauranga chairman John Parker argued would add little value.

 In June 2021, Port of Tauranga's Chief Executive of 15 years, Mark Cairns, retired and was replaced by its Chief Operating Officer Leonard Sampson.
-The company's long-serving Chair, David Pilkington, is due to retire in July 2022 and will be succeeded by Julia Hoare.
+The company's long-serving Chair, David Pilkington, retired in July 2022 and was succeeded by Julia Hoare.